 An enhancement cavity is an optical cavity (resonator) which is used for resonant enhancement of an optical power or intensity: if the incident light is resonant with the cavity and is mode-matched to it, the intracavity power can be far above the incident power, particularly for a cavity with high finesse.
+The topography can be that of a linear cavity or a ring resonator.

 An enhancement resonator can contain other optical components.
 For example, a nonlinear crystal can be used for efficient nonlinear frequency conversion, such as frequency doubling or sum frequency generation.
 As an example, Figure 1 shows a monolithic frequency doubler, as described more in detail in Ref. .
 It consists of a nonlinear crystal with dielectric coatings on the end faces which make the pump wave (red) resonant.
 Frequency-doubled light is extracted on the right-hand side.
 Even if the nonlinear process converts only a small fraction of the circulating optical power, the resonator allows for a kind of recycling of the unused light.
 The conversion can be very efficient if impedance matching is achieved, i.e. if the input mirror transmission equals all other resonator losses.